-Mollom is actively developed and maintained by Dries Buytaert, the founder and project lead of Drupal, and Benjamin Schrauwen.
 Mollom is currently used by more than 60,000 sites, including Sony, Adobe, LinuxJournal, Warner Bros Records, NBC, and others.
 Mollom has an average efficiency rate of 99.98% - which means that only 2 in 10,000 spam messages are not routinely caught by Mollom's filters.
-Since Mollom began operating, it has prevented over 400 million spam posts from littering the web.
+Since Mollom began operating, it has prevented over 8 billion spam posts from littering the web.
 Get the latest statistics at the Mollom scorecard.

 - Contact Mollom Support for issues pertaining to the Mollom service.